Excel VBA to Find Matching Value in Column: 8 Examples

 Sheets("Output Data").Range("C3").Value = WorksheetFunction.Index(modelRange, WorksheetFunction.Match(Sheets("Output Data").Range("B3").Value, Sheets("Dataset").Range("F5:F12"), 0))

 This line sets the value of cell C3 on the worksheet named “Output Data“.
 The worksheet is specified using the Sheets method.
-The value that is written to cell C3 is the result of a formula that uses the INDEX and MATCH functions.
+The value is written to cell C3 is the result of a formula that uses the INDEX and MATCH functions.
 The MATCH function takes a value to search for as its first argument (Sheets(“Output Data”).Range(“B3”).Value), and a range of cells to search in as its second argument (Sheets(“Dataset”).Range(“F5:F12”)).
 The third argument of the MATCH function is 0, which means that it should find an exact match.
 The result of the MATCH function is used as the second argument of the INDEX function, which returns the value from the corresponding cell in the range modelRange.
 The value returned by the INDEX function is written to cell C3 on the worksheet named “Output Data”

-4. Finding Matching Value in Column Using Find Function
+Method 4 – Finding Matching Value in Column Using Find Function

 Overview of Finding Matching Value in Column Using Find Function